Adventure-Terraria-Server-Project/AdvancedCircuits-Plugin/README.md

 Advanced Circuits is the long awaited revolution of the Terraria wiring mechanism, adding a completely rewritten and extended wiring engine to TerrariaAPI and TShock driven Terraria servers.

-Beside keeping and extending Terraria's Vanilla Circuits and components, a new type of circuit is added called "Advanced Circuit" giving players the freedom of building complex systems using binary logic and new types of components.
+Beside keeping and extending Terraria's vanilla circuits and components, a new type of circuit is added called "advanced circuit" giving players the freedom of building complex systems using two state signals with binary logic and new types of components.

-Several configuration settings give the server's owner control of wiring limits and capabilities.
-This also includes a mighty configuration mechanism of Statues and their performed actions when powered.
+Several configuration settings allow you to get the most out of this plugin.
+This includes a mighty configuration mechanism of statues and traps and their performed actions when powered.

 To learn more about how to use Advanced Circuits, have a look on this more or less up-to-date guide [here](https://docs.google.com/document/d/16bM21SvoxrumdX1ZUnVoutRlK8w8QWEtqLnCJ96Piak) or the older guide in the wiki.